-2.11.9 REQUESTS FOR TRANSCRIPT
+2.10.9 REQUESTS FOR TRANSCRIPT

-Students may request a transcript online using Parchment, which is available at https://www.parchment.com/u/registration/36997148/ <a href="https://www.parchment.com/u/registration/achment.com
+Students may request a transcript online using Parchment, which is available at parchment.com/u/registration/36997148/account.
+Transcripts may not be released until any missing administrative documents have been received.
+Transcripts cannot be requested by telephone or email.

-2.12 STUDENT FINANCE
+2.11 STUDENT FINANCE

 Students attending RUSVM may be eligible to apply for student loans to meet their direct and indirect educational expenses.
-Please see the RUSVM Financial Planning Guide on the RUSVM website at https://veterinary.rossu.edu/content/dam/dmi/veterinary/documents/ RUSVMFinancialAidPlanningGuide.pdf for more detailed information.
+Please see the RUSVM Financial Planning Guide on the RUSVM website at weterinary.rossu.edu/content/dam/dmi/veterinary/documents/RUSVMFinancialAidPlanningGuide.pdf for more detailed information.